Cayyus/mixmatch-spotify-cli/README.md

 # MixMatch

 ## Work in Progress
-Mixmatch is a command-line interface which allows users to interact with Spotify from the command-line. <br>
+Mixmatch is a command-line interface which allows users to interact with Spotify from the terminal. <br>

 ### Features:
 - See your liked albums